(21) Gavel Reborn

 Section written by Metrafish

-Effectively four-player dungeons, raids are a fairly recent addition to Wynn..
-Currently, there are four raids in the game.
+Effectively four-player dungeons, raids are a fairly recent addition to Wynn.
+Currently, there are five raids in the game.
 Each raid is locked behind a quest.
 They are much more challenging than dungeons, but they offer greater rewards.
-The four raids are as follows:
+The five raids are as follows:

 Nest of the Grootslangs (Lvl.
 55) Prerequisite: Realm of Light I - The Worm Holes (Lvl.
 54) Cost: 1 Az Rune